-The EOSC Compute Platform is implemented as integrated compute and storage services, platforms, data spaces and tools that are contributed by leading compute centers, Universities, Research Institutions and Infrastructures, and private companies.
-For end-users, this Platform appears as an open, data-centric, distributed, hybrid and secure infrastructure, consisting of a growing number of cloud, High-Throughput Compute (HTC) and High-Performance Compute (HPC) providers.
+The main objective of this document is to provide EOSC users guidance on how to use the various services of the EOSC Compute Platform and serves as a comprehensive introduction to the services provided by the Platform.
+For EOSC users, this Platform appears as an open, data-centric, distributed, hybrid and secure infrastructure, consisting of a growing number of cloud, High-Throughput Compute (HTC) and High-Performance Compute (HPC) providers.
 This Platform will be accessible with a mix of funding mechanisms through interfaces that leverage standard-compliant solutions for federated authentication, authorization and compute management at nationally provided, distributed compute and storage facilities.